-Angel Hair Pomodoro Made with fresh campari tomatoes.
-It is a very quick and easy one-pot summer weeknight recipe.
-Made in under 30 minutes
+Angel Hair Pomodoro is Made with fresh Campari tomatoes.
+It’s a quick and easy one-pot summer weeknight recipe.
+The best part is that it’s ready in under 30 minutes.

 Tomatoes and pasta together!